-The best interest checklist should be adhered to by decision makers:
+The best interest checklist should be adhered to by decision-makers:

-- Encourage participation: do whatever is possible to permit and encourage the person to take part or improve their ability to take part in making the decision. - Identify all relevant circumstances: try to identify all the things that the person who lacks capacity would take into account if they were making the decision or acting for themselves. - Find out the person's views: try to find out the views of the person who lacks capacity, including the persons past and present wishes and feelings; these may have been expressed verbally, in writing, or through behaviour or habits.
-Any beliefs and values, e.g., religious, cultural, moral or political that would be likely to influence the decision in question, any other factors the person themselves would be likely to consider if they were making the decision or acting for themselves. - Avoid discrimination: not make assumptions about someone's best interests simply on the basis of the person's age, appearance, condition or behaviour. - Assess whether the person might regain capacity: consider whether the person is likely to regain capacity (e.g., after receiving medical treatment) if so, can the decision wait until then? - If the decision concerns life-sustaining treatment: not be motivated in anyway by a desire to bring about the persons death, they should not make assumptions about the person's quality of life. - Consult others: if it is appropriate and practical to do so consult other people for their views about the person's best interests to see if they have any information about the person's wishes and feelings, beliefs and values.
-In particular try to consult everyone previously named by the person as someone to be consulted on either the decision in question or on further issues, anyone engaged in caring for person, close relatives, friends and others who take an interest in the persons welfare, an attorney appointed under a Lasting Power of Attorney or Enduring Power of Attorney, any deputy appointed by the Court of Protection to make decisions for the person.
+- Encourage participation: do whatever is possible to permit and encourage the person to take part or improve their ability to take part in making the decision. - Identify all relevant circumstances: try to identify all the things that the person who lacks capacity would take into account if they were making the decision or acting for themselves. - Find out the person's views: try to find out the views of the person who lacks capacity, including: - The persons past and present wishes and feelings; these may have been expressed verbally, in writing, or through behaviour or habits. - Any beliefs and values, e.g., religious, cultural, moral, or political that would be likely to influence the decision in question, - Any other factors the person themselves would be likely to consider if they were making the decision or acting for themselves. - Avoid discrimination: Do not make assumptions about someone's best interests simply based on the person's age, appearance, condition, or behaviour. - Assess whether the person might regain capacity: consider whether the person is likely to regain capacity (e.g., after receiving medical treatment) if so, can the decision wait until then? - If the decision concerns life-sustaining treatment: Do not be motivated in anyway by a desire to bring about the persons death.
+They should not make assumptions about the person's quality of life. - Consult others: if it is appropriate and practical to do so consult other people for their views about the person's best interests to see if they have any information about the person's wishes and feelings, beliefs, and values. - Avoid restricting the person's rights: see if there are other options that may be less restrictive of the individual's rights. - Take all of this into account: weigh up all these factors to work out what is in the person's best interests.

-Best interests' decisions must be made from the perspective of the person, not simply what the decision maker considers the best decision.
+Best interests' decisions must be made from the perspective of the person, not simply what the decision-maker considers the best decision.

-6.15 Principle 5: Before an act is done, or a decision is made, regard must be had to whether the purpose for which it is needed can be effectively achieved in a way that is less restrictive for the person's rights and freedom of action.
+6.5 Principle 5: Before the act is done, or the decision is made, regard must be had to whether the purpose for which it is needed can be as effectively achieved in a way that is less restrictive of the person's rights and freedom of action.